wandb/weave/docs/docs/tutorial-weave_models.md

 **Using the Model**
 Once you have the URI of the Model object, you can export and re-use it.
-Not that the exported model is already initialised and ready to use:
+Note that the exported model is already initialised and ready to use:

 ```
 # the exported weave model is already initialised and ready to be called